nuxeo/nuxeo-bench-site/content/11b-documents.md

 ---
-title: "The 11 Billion Documents Story"
+title: "An 11 Billion Docs Benchmark Story"
-slug: "11b-docs"
+slug: "11-billion-benchmark-story"
+layout: "post"
 ---

-# I - Why a 10B documents benchmark in 2020
+## I - Why a 10B documents benchmark in 2020

 > This chapter presents the reasons why we wanted to run a new benchmark campaign in 2020

-## Not our first benchmarks
+### Not our first benchmarks

 In the past, we published several large scale benchmarks: